Skip to main content

 Didactics

-The program’s primary clinical teaching conference is a topic-based case conference led by residents with support and input from faculty sponsors.
+The program’s primary clinical teaching conference is a topic-based case conference led by a mix of residents, radiation oncology faculty and outside speakers.
 These conferences take place twice-per-week and are organized by monthly disease sites.
 For example, July focuses on thoracic malignancies.
 We offer monthly mock oral exams at the end of a disease site, and a yearly all disease site mock oral session for which we invite former residents to facilitate preparation for oral boards.

 Formal courses in radiation physics and radiation/cancer biology are taught by departmental faculty, medical physicists and radiobiologists.
-All formal courses meet twice-per-week and are co-registered at Indiana University Purdue University – Indianapolis (IUPUI).
+All formal courses meet twice-per-week and are co-registered at Indiana University – Indianapolis.

 • PGY2 residents are required to enroll in formal courses in radiation physics (fall semester) and radiation biology (spring semester).